 Starch synthase and amylopectin synthesis

-The synthesis of amylopectin requires the temporally coordinated action of at least four classes of enzymes, namely, starch synthase isoenzymes, starch phosphorylase, starch branching enzymes (EC 2.4.1.18), and starch debranching enzymes.[2][7]
-It is also believed that, in many cases, these enzymes physically interact with each other to form multienzyme complexes, which are structures capable of increasing the efficiency of a metabolic pathway.[11]
+The synthesis of amylopectin requires the temporally coordinated action of at least four classes of enzymes: starch synthase isoenzymes, starch phosphorylase, starch branching enzymes (EC 2.4.1.18), and starch debranching enzymes.[2][4]
+It is also thought that, in many cases, these enzymes physically interact with each other to form multienzyme complexes, structures capable of increasing the efficiency of the metabolic pathway.[8]

-It is generally accepted that the growth of the starch granule occurs from a central core called the hilum, whose precise structure is unknown, although it appears to be formed by a disordered structure of α-glucans.[13]
-The initiation of the hilum, the formation of a normal starch granule morphology, and the degree of starch accumulation require the presence of SSIV, although it has been suggested that SSIII and SSV may also play a role, overlapping their activity with that of SSIV.[10]
+It is generally accepted that starch granule growth occurs from a central core called the hilum, whose precise structure is unknown, although it appears to consist of a disordered arrangement of α-glucans.[9]
+The initiation of the hilum, the formation of normal starch granule morphology, and the degree of starch accumulation require the presence of SSIV, although SSIII and SSV are also thought to contribute, overlapping in function with SSIV.[10]

 GBSS and amylose synthesis